Ampex: Since 2014

-After being sold to Delta Information Systems in 2014, two former subsidiaries of Ampex Corporation continued business as part of the Ampex legacy.
-Ampex Data Systems Corporation (ADSC) headquartered in Silicon Valley, and Ampex Japan Ltd. are the only two Ampex businesses that still exist as more than "in name only" entities.
-ADSC has two business units.
-The Silicon Valley unit, Ampex Data Systems (ADS), continues the Ampex tradition in the storage industry by manufacturing ruggedized, high-capacity, high-performance digital data storage systems.
-The Colorado Springs, Colorado, unit, Ampex Intelligent Systems (AIS), is the center for company's line of industrial control system cyber security products and services and its artificial intelligence/machine learning technology which is available in all of the products.
+After becoming part of Delta Information Systems in 2014, two former subsidiaries of Ampex Corporation continued business as part of the Ampex legacy.
+Ampex Data Systems Corporation (ADSC) headquartered in Silicon Valley, and its subsidiary, Ampex Japan Ltd. are the only two Ampex businesses that still trade as more than "in name only" entities.

+Ampex Data Systems operates out of main three locations in the USA: the headquarters in Hayward, California (about a dozen miles from the Redwood City location in Silicon Valley), a program office in Colorado Springs, Colorado and an engineering center in Las Cruces, New Mexico, as well as from the main Delta HQ in Horsham, Pennsylvania.
+Ampex continues to produce rugged data storage products used by government, military and commercial customers world-wide.

+Since joining Delta, Ampex has grown in revenue and headcount, employing significantly more people in 2023 than were employed under the previous management structure.

+Legacy and archives

 The Ampex video system is obsolete, but many thousands of quadruplex videotape recordings remain.
 Machines that survive are used to transfer archival recordings to modern digital video formats.

 Ampex Corporation supported the Ampex Museum of Magnetic Recording, started by Peter Hammar in 1982.

 The contents of that museum were donated to Stanford in 2001.
 A project is underway to curate Ampex artifacts in physical and digital form.
 This project will find a permanent home in Redwood City for the Ampex Museum and digital artifacts will be curated at AmpexMuseum.org This project is being funded by contributions from former Ampex employees.